 Ubud II Kutuh, Jl.
 Puskesmas, Sayan, Ubud

 Moksa cuisine not only tastes good, but it also feels good, largely because the people behind one of Ubud’s most popular long-timer restaurants have put so much heart and soul into.
 Set in casual pavilions in an elevated garden, chef Made Runatha’s menu is mostly home-grown from the restaurant’s permaculture garden, with cuisine that celebrates plant-based cooking techniques.
-Dishes such as Mongolian jerky and asam laksa noodle are so well conceived they might be mistaken for meat versions, but there’s no denying soyfish and chips, and tempeh ribs as alternatives to protein.
+Devour dishes like Mongolian jerky and asam laksa noodle (which are so well done they might be mistaken for meat versions), soyfish and chips, and tempeh ribs.
 Keep an eye on socials for Moksa’s culinary classes and farmer’s markets.

 Locavore NXT